dell/terraform-provider-powerscale/docs/resources/adsprovider.md

   #   unfindable_groups = ["testUnfindableGroup"]
   #   unfindable_users = ["testUnfindableUser"]
 }

+# After the execution of above resource block, ADS Provider would have been created on the PowerScale array.
+# For more information, Please check the terraform state file.
 ```
 After the execution of above resource block, a powerscale_adsprovider would have been created at PowerScale array